 The Homemaker Services for the Elderly ("Homemaker") Program, funded by the South Central TN Development District/TN Commission on Aging and Disabilities through the Older Americans Act ("SCTDD/AAAD"), provides homemaker, respite, and/or personal care services to individuals age 60 and over or adults age 18 or older who are disabled or incapacitated who wish to remain in their own homes.
 These services may comprise basic housekeeping tasks, assistance with bathing and more as determined by the SCTDD/AAAD.
-During fiscal year 2011, 4,975 units of service were provided by the Homemaker Program.
-Additionally, funding through the State of Tennessee Home and Community Based Program (Options), the Family Caregiver Program and the Statewide Medicaid Waiver/Choices Program provides for homemaker and personal care assistance and respite sitter service to the frail elderly and adults with disabilities.
-During fiscal year 2011, Options provided 5,279 units of service, Family Caregiver provided 2,789 units of service, and Choices provided 7,046 units of service.
+During fiscal year 2012, a total of 4,132 units of service were provided by the Homemaker Program.
+Additionally, funding through the State of Tennessee Home and Community Based Program (Options), the Family Caregiver Program and the Statewide Long Term Care Choices Program provides for homemaker and personal care assistance and respite sitter service to the frail elderly and adults with disabilities.
+During fiscal year 2012, Options provided 5,902 units of service, Family Caregiver provided 2,755 units of service, and Long Term Care Choices provided 11,898 units of service.
+These services were delivered to 196 clients.